 Fluctuating hormones may also trigger a breakout just before you menstruate and this may be worse in teenage years.
 Your skin may become oilier which results in clogged pores which can cause acne.
 Severe acne is treatable with the help of a dermatologist but for less serious cases, a simple cleansing routine should be followed twice daily.

 Mood swings and irritability

 Experiencing intense emotional feelings or mood swings is quite common.
 These can include feelings of irritability, anger, depression, anxiety, sadness and being oversensitive.
-For mild mood swings it’s best to ride it and know that your estrogen and progesterone levels will return to normal.
+For mild mood swings, it’s best to ride it and know that your estrogen and progesterone levels will return to normal.
 Follow a healthy diet and if possible, avoid stressors at this time.
-It can also help to tell your loved ones that you have PMS and that you need a little more space, support an rest during this time.
+It can also help to tell your loved ones that you have PMS and that you need a little more space, support and rest during this time.
 If you experience server mood swings or feelings, it’s important you speak to your doctor.

 This is particularly true for junk foods.
 It’s believed we are more likely to crave carbohydrate-dense salty, fatty, sugary foods like chocolate and chips as our oestrogen and progesterone levels rise then subside again during the premenstrual phase.
 Another theory is that our bodies response to insulin is altered during this phase which makes us crave sweet food.
 Mood swings, irritability and generally feeling down can also cause us to crave certain foods.
-It’s ok to indulge a little but try keep food cravings in check; eat wholemeal carbs and vegetable, don’t skip meals and maintain a healthy, balanced diet.
+It’s ok to indulge a little but try to keep food cravings in check.
+Eat wholemeal carbs and vegetable, don’t skip meals and maintain a healthy, balanced diet.

 Bloating and period poos